goodmansasha/annotation-model/README.md

 # annotation-model
-Javascript implementation of the W3C Web Annotation Data Model, probably most useful for Web Extensions and serializing references to specific resources on a HTML page
+JavaScript implementation of the W3C Web Annotation Data Model, probably most useful for Web Extensions and serializing references to specific resources on a HTML page.

 The specification:
 https://www.w3.org/TR/annotation-model/